 CJ McCollum Says The Golden State Warriors Are The Best Team On The Western Conference: "They Are The Only Proven Team.”

+CJ McCollum Says The Golden State Warriors Are The Best Team In The Western Conference: "They Are The Only Proven Team.”

 For New Orleans Pelicans star CJ McCollum, the Golden State Warriors are still the team to beat as the 2022-23 season approaches.